atul-atul/atul-atul.github.io/docs/_posts/2024-04-21-consolidations-and-monopolies.md

 In his book Zero to One, Peter Thiel aggressively pushes that startups should aim at becoming monopolies.
 (I did not like the book much.
 Am I not a target reader?
 Or is it similar to a self-help book?)
 Contrary to that, DHH advices an approach of taking it in context of life, remaining profitable, living non-work life, and being ok even if you are not a billionaire.

 Now, knowing that in this connected world where the whole world could be considered as a market with theoretically infinite demand, things do appear to consolidate to smaller number of players, what are your thoughts?

+I noticed that I did not use the term this phenonmenon is known as: [Oligopoly](https://en.wikipedia.org/wiki/Oligopoly)